 Who should register?

-Students who require in-class and/or exam accommodation related to a documented disability (chronic physical or mental health condition, learning disability, sensory impairment, etc.) are invited to register with SASS - Academic Accommodations (formerly SASS - Access Service).
+Students who require in-class and/or exam accommodation related to a documented disability (chronic physical or mental health condition, learning disability, sensory impairment, etc.) are invited to register with the Academic Accommodations Service (formerly SASS - Academic Accommodations).

-How can SASS - Academic Accommodations help me?
+How can the Academic Accommodations Service help me?

-SASS - Academic Accommodations assesses, establishes, and implements appropriate academic accommodations for students who have a disability, while adhering to the University of Ottawa’s policies, procedures, and administrative regulations, as well as Human Rights legislation.
+The Academic Accommodations Service assesses, establishes, and implements appropriate academic accommodations for students who have a disability, while adhering to the University of Ottawa’s policies, procedures, and administrative regulations, as well as Human Rights legislation.
 They work collaboratively with our faculty to facilitate the academic accommodation process.

 How do I register?